 - Le Comptoir Belge

 There were at least a dozen more that I contacted and didn’t hear back from, but these were the ones I saved in my running document.
 Luckily, there are grocery stores in Paris!
-In fact, one extremely amazing UK grocery store called Marks & Spencer, that had a lot of items labeled for ‘may contain’.
+In fact, one extremely amazing UK grocery store Marks & Spencer, that had a lot of items labeled for ‘may contain’ and explained what allergens were in the facility.

 We packed a lunch and snacks and brought it with us, since I wasn’t having luck finding places that didn’t use peanuts or peanut oil before arriving.
 I’d read online from multiple sources that nearly every cafe and bar has peanuts in Paris, so I skipped those.
 Paul went to M&S while I was in The Louvre, and got me a really yummy iced and spiced fruit bun for breakfast!
 Here is a link to the exact item on their website.